What are the different types of procurement?

 Step #2: Supplier evaluation and selection

-With a detailed list of the items needed and an approved purchase requisition, it’s time to find potential suppliers and submit a request for quote (RFQ) or request for proposal (RFP).
-Finding the right supplier is crucial.
-Working with the wrong vendor could result in operations delays or worse.
+With the requirements clearly outlined and an approved purchase requisition, it’s time to find potential suppliers and submit a request for quote (RFQ) or request for proposal (RFP).
+This process can be lengthy and comprehensive, but it’s important to spend the time upfront to give an organization the best chance for a successful relationship.

-When evaluating suppliers, it’s prudent to weigh available options to see where each excels and where they fall short.
+When evaluating suppliers, procurement teams need to weigh available options to see where each excels and where they fall short.
 That said, supplier assessment should focus on the following aspects:

 Step #3: Contract negotiation